-The parasites are usually transmitted via the faeces of infected triatomine bugs, so called “kissing bugs” because of their tendency to suck blood on people’s faces.
-T.cruzi can also be transmitted through blood transfusions.
+The parasites are usually transmitted via the faeces of infected triatomine bugs (or “kissing bugs”) because of their tendency to suck blood on exposed area of skin such as faces.
+T.cruzi can also be transmitted by:

+The parasite’s inherent capacity to evade the human immune system makes the development of vaccines difficult.
+New hopes focus on DNA vaccines.
 The current and most effective methods for prevention of the disease are vector control by insecticide spraying, bednets or house improvements to exclude the vector and blood screening.
 There is no vaccine against Chagas disease at present, but more recently the potential of DNA vaccines for immunotherapy of acute and chronic Chagas disease is being tested by several research groups.

 World Health Organisation (WHO).
 Chagas disease (American trypanosomiasis); (www.who.int/news-room/fact-sheets/detail/chagas-disease-(american-trypanosomiasis), accessed on 18 September 2018